A Community Impaired Driving Campaign

 Report anonymously

 You see things we don't.
-If someone is putting our roads at risk again and again, you can tell us — and you will not face consequences for doing the right thing.
-The reporting tool is run by Crime Stoppers, not the police.
-Your report is protected by informer privilege.
-We don't ask who you are, and nothing can be traced back to you.
+If someone is putting our roads at risk again and again, you can tell us, and you will not face consequences for doing the right thing.

 Get in touch